Skip to Content

 This abnormal valve structure causes rough, turbulent blood flow,

-which over the years can lead to stenosis through the same degenerative process
+which over the years can lead to stenosis (narrowing of the aortic valve) through the same degenerative process

 that occurs in normal valves.
 The main difference is that people who have